Stephen M. Kohn

-Stephen Martin Kohn is an attorney for Kohn, Kohn & Colapinto, a Washington, D.C., law firm specializing in employment law.
+Stephen Martin Kohn is an attorney and founding partner at Kohn, Kohn & Colapinto, a Washington, D.C., law firm specializing in employment law.
 The author of the first legal treatise on whistleblowing, Kohn is recognized as one of the top experts in whistleblower protection law.
 He also has written on the subject of political prisoners and the history of the abrogation of the rights of political protestors.

 Biography

 Kohn is a graduate of Boston University (B.S. in Social Education.
 1979) and Brown University (M.A. in political science, '81); he received his J.D. degree from Northeastern University in 1984.
 While at Boston University, Kohn was one of the founders of the B.U.
-Exposure, a student-run independent newspaper dedicated to exposing the ethical irregularities of the administration of B.U.
-President John Silber.
-(In an interview with Mike Wallace first broadcast on 60 Minutes in January 1980, Silber denounced the B.U.
-Exposure staff as "short-pants communists".
+Exposure, a student-run independent newspaper dedicated to exposing the ethical irregularities of the administration of B.U. president John Silber.

-After graduating from Northeastern Law, Kohn served as an Adjunct Professor and Clinical Supervisor at the Antioch School of Law, where he oversaw a legal clinic on whistleblower protections from 1984-88.
-He also served as the Clinical Director and Director of Corporate Litigation for the Government Accountability Project.
+After graduating from Northeastern Law, Kohn served as an adjunct professor and clinical supervisor at the Antioch School of Law, where he oversaw a legal clinic on whistleblower protections from 1984-88.
+He also served as the clinical director and director of corporate litigation for the Government Accountability Project.

-Kohn has represented whistleblowers in the O. J. Simpson murder case, the World Trade Center bombing cases, the Oklahoma City bombing case, the Linda Tripp-Privacy Act case, and the Bradley Birkenfeld-UBS AG tax evasion case.
-One of the firm's clients was Dr. Frederic Whitehurst, a supervisor at the FBI Crime Lab, who blew the whistle on the Bureau and its tainting of forensic evidence for use by prosecutors.
+Kohn has represented whistleblowers in the O. J. Simpson murder case, the 1993 World Trade Center bombing cases, the Oklahoma City bombing case, the Linda Tripp-Privacy Act case, and the Bradley Birkenfeld-UBS AG tax evasion case.
+One of the firm's clients was Dr. Frederic Whitehurst, a supervisor at the FBI Crime Lab, who blew the whistle on the bureau and its tainting of forensic evidence for use by prosecutors.
 Kohn introduced Whitehurst's 1995 testimony before the House Subcommittee on Crime.